 The Benedictine life is both ordinary and human, extraordinary and divine.
 It is ordinary and human because St. Benedict in his Rule encourages us to get on with the business of monastic life; it is extraordinary and divine because it is a response to a call from God and it is a life lived for others.
 Welcome to St. Scholastica Priory, a community of sisters located in Petersham, Massachusetts.

-In 2013 St. Scholastica Priory will host two Monastic Experience Weekends for young women interesting in discerning their vocation by living with the community for a few days to see their life at close hand.
-The dates are February 15-17 and August 16-18.
-For more information please click here.
+In 2014 St. Scholastica Priory will host two Monastic Experience Weekends for young women interesting in discerning their vocation by living with the community for a few days to see their life at close hand: from August 8-10 and from October 10-12.
+For information on the weekends please click here.

 Love and prayers always,